topgraphic Home

 By Jim Slama

 The goal of the legislation is to make Illinois the Midwest leader in local and organic food and fiber production.
-It authorizes the creation of an “Illinois Local and Organic, Food and Farm Task Force” that has been charged with developing a plan and budget to support an Illinois local food system.
+It authorizes the creation of an “Illinois Local and Organic, Food and Farm Task Force” that will be charged with developing a plan and budget to support an Illinois local food system.
 “This legislation is a way for farmers, consumers, and businesses to benefit by producing more local and organic food right here in Illinois,” says Evanston State Representative Julie Hamos, chief sponsor of the Act.

 The Food, Farms, and Jobs Act follows up a feasibility study produced by Sustain and funded by the Illinois Department of Agriculture and the USDA’s Federal State Marketing Improvement Program.
 The study found that Illinois residents buy $500 million of organic food, 95% of which is grown out of state.
 With this study as a basis, Sustain conceived of the legislation, worked to develop a diverse statewide coalition of farmers, businesses, NGO’s, and other stakeholders, helped craft the principles and language of the bill, and worked with the coalition on a statewide awareness campaign which created overwhelming political support for the Act’s passage.